 'Entrenched peer-reviewing - still relatively new over here - has created shrewd consumers who can collectively bring down a brand for the slightest imperfection,' Alexia Inge, co-founder of Cult Beauty which have a section of the site dedicated to Asian beauty, explains.
 'Beauty companies need to truly impress consumers to survive in this hyper-competitive market, which leads to formulations and proportions being both high quality and generously priced.'

 The competitiveness means sales, special offers and free samples are big as well: purchases will result in a handful of free samples thrown in too, no questions needed.
 This 'try before you buy' makes total commercial sense and brands in the UK would do well to take this on board.
 What's more, so much of the K-beauty looks good.
-Tony Moly for example, who now sell on Cult Beauty, have kitsch packaging in the form of fruit and animals like the Tony Moly Apple Hand Cream.
+Tony Moly for example, who now sell on Cult Beauty, have kitsch packaging in the form of fruit and animals.

 Unique products and ingredients epitomise K-beauty.
 Snail mucin (yes, really), known for it’s healing properties (it essentially protects the snail) and great at hydrating and smoothing skin, is hugely popular.
 Products like the Cosrx Advanced Snail Mucin Essence and the Missha Super Aqua Cell Renew Snail Cream are good examples.

 Sleeping packs (one of my favourite discoveries) are another staple and are used as the last step in a skincare regime essentially as a way to lock in the previous products.
-I swear by the Too Cool For School Pumpkin Sleeping Pack (I’ve got a lot of team Debrief hooked too) and the Missha Cell Renew Snail Sleeping Mask which combines my two favourites: sleeping packs and snail mucin.
+I swear by the Too Cool For School Pumpkin Sleeping Pack (I’ve got a lot of team Grazia hooked too).

 Essences is another skincare step which was unique to Korea.
 Typically, they’re a lot thinner and lighter than a serum and are patted on to the face, and contain active ingredients with various aims such as the Missha Time Revolution Essence and the aforemention Corsx product.
 ‘The most versatile products for all skin types are the thin light watery layers like essences, boosters, toners, because they add moisture but aren't greasy or heavy,’ Katherine explained.
 ‘I love those because they help hydrate my skin and keep it smooth and soft but they aren't heavy- they absorb in seconds.
 They aren't time consuming or any effort.’